node-red/node-red.github.io/docs/node-red-admin.md

  - `search` - Search NPM for Node-RED modules relating to the search-term given
  - `install` - Install a module from NPM
  - `remove` - Remove an NPM module
+ - `hash-pw` - Create a password hash that can be used with the `adminAuth` and `httpNodeAuth` settings